Particular/docs.particular.net/nservicebus/sagas/index.md

 When a saga instance is no longer needed it can be completed using the `MarkAsComplete()` API.
 This tells the saga infrastructure that the instance is no longer needed and can be cleaned up.

-NOTE: Instance cleanup is implemented differently by the various saga persisters and are not guaranteed to be immediate.
+NOTE: Instance cleanup is implemented differently by the various saga persisters and is not guaranteed to be immediate.

 ### Outstanding timeouts